riley206/volttron-log-statistics/README.md

 ### Configuration

-The Log Statistics agent has 4 required configuration values:
+The Log Statistics agent has 4 configuration parameters, all of which are required:

 - `file_path`:  This should be the path to the "volttron.log" file
-- `analysis_interval_secs`:  The interval in seconds between publishing the size delta statistic to the message bus
+- `analysis_interval_secs`:  The interval in seconds between publishes of the size delta statistic to the message bus
 - `publish_topic`:  Can be used to specify a topic to publish log statistics to which does not get captured by the historian framework (topics not prefixed by any of: "datalogger", "record", "analysis", "devices")
 - `historian_topic`:  Can be used to specify a topic to publish log statistics to which gets captured by the